RikiMachine99/RikiMachine99.github.io/content/university/lectures_notes/bachelor/SDM.md

 ## Characteristics of the notes

 - I took raw notes using **Ipad pro**, then they were fixed and written on paper
-- The notes divided in 3 macro arguments:
+- The notes are divided by 3 macro arguments:
-    * Atomic Physiscs
+    1. Atomic Physiscs
-    * Molecular Physics
+    1. Molecular Physics
-    * Solid state Physics
+    1. Solid state Physics
 - In the future i will list notes based on smaller arguments.